Holmboe Conifer Forest

 Natural Features

 The land is recognized for its old-growth hemlock and pine forest characteristics and has been dedicated as a State Natural Area by the Wisconsin Department of Natural Resources.
-Holmboe has also been inducted into the Old-growth Forest Network which recognizes publicly accessable old-growth forests throughout the country.
+Holmboe has also been inducted into the Old-growth Forest Network which recognizes publicly accessible old-growth forests throughout the country.
 The property includes about one-third of a mile of undeveloped natural shoreline on the Pelican River.

 HISTORY

 In July of 2007, The Nature Conservancy (TNC) transferred ownership of the property to NWLT.
-Prior to that, it was donated by Frithjof and Thoralf Holmboe to TNC in 1965.
-In 1969, it was designated as a Wisconsin State Natural Area.

 Town of Pelican, Oneida County